xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/AffineScheme.typ

   Set.range hU.fromSpec.base = (U : Set X)
 ```

-*Natural Language:* The image of the fromSpec morphism is exactly the open set $U$ as a subset of $X$.
+The image of the fromSpec morphism is exactly the open set $U$ as a subset of $X$.

 = Preservation of Affine Opens